forax/civilizer/README.md

 mvn package
 ```

-It will compile, rewrite the bytecode of any packages containing `demo` and run the tests.
+It will compile, rewrite the bytecode of any packages containing either `value` or `parametric` and run the tests.

 ## How to play with it ?